ClusterHQ/inventory-app/README.md

 This application has containerized microservice of RethinkDB and a NodeJS/ExpressJS/SocketCluster application.

-This repository is setup with scripts and CI/CD tools that take advantage of FlockerHub and `fli`.
+This repository is setup with scripts and CI/CD tools that take advantage of FlockerHub and Fli.

 #### docker and docker-compose